GerritCodeReview/k8s-gerrit/Documentation/minikube.md

 kubectl logs -f gerrit-replica-gerrit-replica-deployment-<id>
 ```

-Replication of repositories has to be started on the Gerrit master, e.g. by making
+Replication of repositories has to be started on the Gerrit, e.g. by making
 a change in the respective repositories.
 Only then previous changes to the
 repositories will be available on the replica.